jdonald/raspbian-multiarch/README.md

 This script even runs on a standard 32-bit Raspbian system image.
 When necessary, it will install **qemu-user** so you can seamlessly run 64-bit commands.
-Heavy graphical applications won't work in emulation, but try out Nethack and other console commands.
+Heavy graphical applications won't work in emulation, but try out NetHack and other console commands.
 After that point you can consider whether it still makes sense to replace the kernel for true ARM64 execution.
 Furthermore, this means you can trial a system configuration on a Pi 2, Pi Zero, or other boards with 32-bit hardware.